M-Alam116/Lecture-10-11-12-ReactNative2024/README.md

 In **firebase.js** file add your firebase configuration object.
 The steps to obtain your object are:
 1. Go to https://firebase.google.com/ and select “Get started”
 2. Create a new project ( a three-step process for creating project)
-3. Select **"Add Firebase to your app"** by clicking eith Android/iOS/Web/Unity/flutter
+3. Select **"Add Firebase to your app"** by clicking either Android/iOS/Web/Unity/flutter
 4. Add your project name and get creditional

 ## Method to run this project